microsoft/OSPO/learning_resources/using-oss/investment-framework.md

 Beyond immediate risks, important sustainability categories include:

 - **[Moderation and Safety](https://chaoss.community/kb/metrics-model-safety/):** Issues like lack of code of conduct enforcement and unaddressed spamming.
 Safety is sustainability and sustainability risk we don’t talk about enough.
 One signal of failing community health, of which lack of safety can be a source, is the '[Inactive Contributor](https://chaoss.community/kb/metric-inactive-contributors/)' metric.
-- **[New Contributor Growth](https://chaoss.community/kb/metric-new-contributors/):** If you are particuluarly invested in the success of a dependency, community growth in key markets or ecosystems is important for innovation.
+- **[New Contributor Growth](https://chaoss.community/kb/metric-new-contributors/):** If you are particularly invested in the success of a dependency, community growth in key markets or ecosystems is important for innovation.
 - **Demonstrating Commitment to the Ecosystem:** Visibility as a supporter and sustainer of a project or ecosystem – suitable for good scores too!

 ### Step #3 – Evaluate ways of investing for benefit of improving risk or addressing need :star: